-In order to provide the best possible user-experience and requirements implementation, iPad 2
+In order to provide the best possible user-experience and requirements implementation, the appropriate hardware needed to be chosen carefully.
+Especially selection of the correct hardware for the eMergeD was considered to be crucial.

 Review of Relevant Technology

 The following is a review of relevant technologies that are identified as potential options for our system design.
 The top three rated tablet devices were chosen for clarity of display, usability, and ease of integration, connectivity, weight and durability.
 These factors would be critical to ensure reliability and user acceptance.